 What can be more exciting than travelling all over the world and meeting people from different part of the globe?
-Imagine if you Speak near-native French and expert in teaching English, you can find job in one of the 25 odd francophone countries.
+Imagine if you Speak near-native French and expert in teaching English, you can find a job in one of the 25 odd francophone countries.

 Thanks to the growing opportunity for ESL teacher, The career scope and job prospects in this field continues to be very robust and seamlessly increasing.
 If you’re looking for a career in ESL, you need at least 3 things.